 The purpose of this website is to offer a visual journey, to give the viewers the possibility to see with my eyes.
 It is not among my main goals to show the beauty of nature, but my impressions about it.

 I approach landscape photography as a creative art form.
 For me photography is all about the way of transmitting a vision, an impression, and not about the strict reality.
-So, in fine art photography only the final result is important, not the way it was achieved, nor the amount of post-processing in it.
-I believe that for an exquisite photograph we need very special light conditions, but unfortunately current cameras are not capable to reproduce them, so the un-processed images are not even close to what the human eye are capable to see.
+Unfortunately current cameras are not capable to reproduce how the light is cast on the landscape, so the un-processed images are not even close to what the human eye can see.
 The difference is even bigger if the goal is to convey that impression the scenery left in my mind in the magic moment.
-This is how post-processing become absolute indispensable.
+This is how post-processing become indispensable.
 And even if there are small differences between the reality and the final image, none of these are a byproduct of post-processing, but the result of a conscious and coherent work.
-Anyway, there is no such thing as "unprocessed image", it's an illusion, because every photograph, analog or digital, before arriving to the viewer, goes through several processing methods like: film developing, darkroom adjustments, in-camera softwares.
-Post-processing is not any more "malefic" than any of these.
-In my opinion selective tone and colour adjustments doesn't mean manipulation.
-On the other hand, images with addition of non-existing major elements or composites from different images can not be considered as photographs in my opinion.
+In my opinion selective tone and colour adjustments, or slight distortion corrections, warping, doesn’t mean manipulation.
+On the other hand, images with addition of non-existing major elements or composites from different images can not be considered as photographs and I never use such techniques.

 ABOUT THE PHOTOS